Buying Guide: The American Football

 COMPOSITE LEATHER (High-Performance Synthetic)

 The most popular choice in Europe.
-Composite leather is a synthetic material designed to mimic the texture of leather while offering immediate grip, without a break-in period.
+Composite leather is a synthetic material designed to mimic the texture of leather while offering immediate grip, with no break-in period.

-- Advantage: Superior grip (High Tack) even in wet conditions.
+- Advantage: Superior grip (High Tack) even in wet weather.
 More affordable.

-- Technology: Often equipped with composite laces (ACL) for better rotation control.
+- Technology: Often equipped with composite laces (ACL) for better spin control.

 2. SIZE GUIDES (PLAYER AGE)

-A ball that's too big prevents the quarterback from locking in his grip, ruining the accuracy of the throw.
-It's imperative to respect age-based grouping.
+A ball that's too big prevents the Quarterback from securing their grip, killing throwing accuracy.
+It is imperative to respect the age segmentation.

-- Pee Wee size (Size 5): For children aged 6 to 9 years.
+- Pee Wee Size (Size 5): For children aged 6 to 9.
 Small circumference for small hands.

-- Youth size (Size 7): For teenagers aged 12 to 14.
-Transition to the adult ball.
+- Youth Size (Size 7): For teenagers aged 12 to 14.
+Transition to adult ball.

-- Official Size (Size 9): For ages 14 and up, including adults (seniors).
-This is the regulation NCAA and NFL size.
+- Official Size (Size 9 - Official): From 14 years old and for adults (Seniors).
+This is the NCAA and NFL regulation size.

-Don't neglect the laces.
-On technical models (like the Wilson GST ), the laces are made of a textured composite material (ACL - Accurate Control Lacing) rather than the classic smooth laces.
-This provides 174% more friction for the pitcher's fingers, securing the spiral.
+Don't overlook the laces.
+On technical models (like the Wilson GST), the laces are made of granular composite (ACL - Accurate Control Lacing) rather than classic smooth laces.
+This offers an additional 174% friction for the thrower's fingers, securing the spiral.

-Note: NFL balls (like "The Duke") do not have white stripes.
-NCAA and high school balls have two half-stripes, either painted or sewn on.
-In Europe, most leagues use balls with stripes , as they improve ball visibility during nighttime passes or for receivers.
+Attention: NFL balls (like "The Duke") do not have white stripes.
+NCAA and High School balls have two painted or stitched half white stripes.
+In Europe, most championships use balls with stripes, as they increase the visibility of the ball during night passes or for receivers.

-The verdict from Balls de Sport: For club use or regular play in France, opt for composite leather (like Wilson GST) .
-It offers the best compromise between grip and durability for our climate.
-Reserve genuine leather for high-level matches on dry surfaces.
+Balles de Sport's verdict: For a club or regular use in France, opt for Composite Leather (Wilson GST type).
+It offers the best Grip/Durability compromise for our climates.
+Reserve Genuine Leather for high-level matches on dry fields.